-It is crucial that travel managers weigh up the specific needs of the business when choosing how to administer company travel.
+It is crucial that travel managers weigh up the specific needs of the business when choosing how to administer Company travel.
 Considerations include volume of travel, budget levels and internal corporate goals.

 However, one size does not fit all.
 It is crucial companies take the time to review their specific needs.
-Outsourcing offers a number of advantages and can be useful for enterprises with large volumes of travel, but firms must remember using a third party does not bring the level of personalization that using an in-house service does.
+Outsourcing offers a number of advantages and can be useful for enterprises with large volumes of travel, but firms must remember using a third party does not bring the level of personalisation that using an in-house service does.

 Whatever a company chooses, a Corporate Card or Business Travel Account can also be closely aligned with a travel expense management program, helping a business make smarter decisions.